 and failing to find it, I gave up for a while.

-2011, I began a new effort to track down the last remaining episodes
+I began a new effort to track down the last remaining locations from

 didn't have back in 2006 - a Blu-Ray player.
 I rented the Blu-Ray